Anacostia–Eckington Line

-The Anacostia–Eckington Line, designated Route P6, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Rhode Island Avenue–Brentwood station of the Red Line of the Washington Metro and Anacostia station of the Green Line of the Washington Metro With late night and early morning trips shortened to operate between Anacostia station of the Green Line of the Washington Metro and L'Enfant Plaza station of the Blue, Orange, Silver, Green and Yellow Lines of the Washington Metro.
-The line operates every 15–20 minutes during the weekday peak hours, 24 minutes during the weekday midday, and 30–35 minutes during the late nights and weekends.
-Route P6 trips are roughly 65 minutes long.
+The Anacostia–Eckington Line, designated Route P6, was a daily bus route operated by the Washington Metropolitan Area Transit Authority between Rhode Island Avenue–Brentwood station of the Red Line of the Washington Metro and Anacostia station of the Green Line of the Washington Metro With late night and early morning trips shortened to operate between Anacostia station of the Green Line of the Washington Metro and L'Enfant Plaza station of the Blue, Orange, Silver, Green and Yellow Lines of the Washington Metro.
+The line operated every 15–20 minutes during the weekday peak hours, 24 minutes during the weekday midday, and 30–35 minutes during the late nights and weekends.
+Route P6 trips were roughly 65 minutes long.

 Background

-Route P6 operates daily between Rhode Island Avenue–Brentwood station and Anacostia station, running into Downtown and providing service to Northeast, Northwest, Southeast, and Southwest.
+Route P6 operated daily between Rhode Island Avenue–Brentwood station and Anacostia station, running into Downtown and providing service to Northeast, Northwest, Southeast, and Southwest.
 Select early morning and late night trips would begin/end at L'Enfant Plaza station.
-Other select trips will begin/end at McKinley Technology High School during school days.
+Other select trips would begin/end at McKinley Technology High School during school days.

-Route P6 currently operates out of Shepherd Parkway division.
+Route P6 operated out of Shepherd Parkway division.
 Prior to 2012, the route would operate out of Bladensburg division.